 Intangible assets of the company include the franchise fees paid to Bendigo Bank conveying the right to operate the Community Bank franchise.

 Recognition and measurement

 Intangible assets acquired separately are measured on initial recognition at cost.
+The useful lives of intangible assets are assessed as either finite or indefinite.

 Subsequent expenditure